g3tsyst3m/g3tsyst3m.github.io/_posts/2025-8-23-Using Direct Syscalls with an In-Memory PIC Shellcode Loader.md

 api7 dd 0xE536B693  ; getprocaddress
 ```

 Ok so now it's time dive into the full, revised assembly code.
 This time around, we will be producing the PIC formatted assembly code.
 I'll try and provide comments throughout but I promise to go into even greater detail in my soon to be x64 Assembly/Shellcode video series.
 It will be a purchaseable item in my ko-fi shop once it's ready.
 Ok let's start laying this code out.
 I'll be going over it in segments because there's a lot to cover.
+I corrected an issue with the loop code in the earlier examples by the way, so the read file loop will look a bit different in the PIC code.
+Just FYI.
 See my comments inline below:

 ```nasm
 ;nasm -fwin64 [x64findkernel32.asm]